openstack/octavia/specs/version0.5/amphora-driver-interface.rst

             """
             pass

+        def post_network_plug(self, amphora):
+            """
+                OPTIONAL - this method will be called after adding a compute instance to a network.
+                This will perform any necessary actions to allow for connectivity for that network on that instance.
+            """

 The referenced listener is a listener object and vip a vip as described in our model.
 The model is detached from the DB so the driver can't write